thesfinox/frg-signal-detection/README.md

 - `DIST.RATIO`: ratio between the number of variables (degrees of freedom, or columns of the data matrix) and the sample size (rows of the data matrix),
 - `DIST.SEED`: random seed to use,
 - `DIST.SIGMA`: standard deviation of the distribution,
-- `PLOTS.OUTPUT_DIR`: directory where the plots will be stored,
-- `POT.UV_SCALE`: high energy scale at which to start the computations,
 - `POT.KAPPA_INIT`: initial value for the location of the zero of the potential,
 - `POT.U2_INIT`: initial value for the mass (quadratic) coupling,
 - `POT.U4_INIT`: initial value for the quartic coupling,